Giant (1956 film): Writing

 The character of Jordan Benedict II and the depiction of the Reata Ranch in Giant were inspired by Robert "Bob" J. Kleberg Jr. (1896–1974) and the King Ranch, located in Kingsville, Texas.
 Similar to the fictional Reata—which spans over half a million acres—the King Ranch encompasses approximately 825,000 acres (3,340 km^{2}; 1,289 sq mi) and extends across six Texas counties, including the majority of Kleberg County and a significant portion of Kenedy County.
 Historically, the King Ranch operated primarily as a livestock enterprise before the discovery of oil on the property.

 The character of Jett Rink was partially based on Glenn McCarthy (1907–1988), a flamboyant Texas wildcatter whose rags-to-riches rise to wealth and notoriety helped shape the character.
 Author Edna Ferber met McCarthy while staying at his Shamrock Hotel in Houston, Texas, an encounter that contributed to the creation of the fictional Emperador Hotel featured in both the novel and its film adaptation.

+The late Ivan Moffat who co-wrote the script with George Stevens remembered how he and the director labored over the job.
+Moffat told Martin Pitts of American Legends website: "Stevens attended every story conference.
+He paid more attention than any director I worked with.
+And most of the writing was done at George's house on Riverside Drive.
+We spent a lot of time making tea in the morning to avoid getting down to work.
+We took our time.
+We started the script in March 1954 and did not finish until December."